J-2 Work Authorization

 May I Extend My Work Authorization?

-If the J-1 is still in status you can apply to extend your work authorization by repeating the application process described above and including a photocopy of the current Employment Authorization Document with the items you send to the CIS.
-Remember that it takes three to four months for extension approval.
+If the J-1 is still in status you can apply to extend your work authorization by repeating the application process described above and including a photocopy of the current Employment Authorization Document with the items you send to the USCIS.
+Remember that it takes three to five months for extension approval.
 Be sure to apply early so as not to have a gap in employment authorization.
 If you are currently working at Duke, and your current EAD has expired, you are required to show your new EAD before continuing to work.